letruongzzio/Mental-Attention-States-Classification-Using-EEG-Data/PRML - Report.md

 # Conclusion

+# Pitfall

+Here are some of our problems during trying to categorize ICA components by hand:
+- Lack of additional measurement, such as recordings of the experiment
+- Lack of additional fields, such as ECG, EOG, muscle movement, especially head movement
+- The ICA components are not easy to categorize, i.e., they are not fallen into any particular pattern
+- We do not have enough domain knowledge to understand and process all the ICA components
+- The amount of components needed to be reviewed are too large.
+There are 34 records, each of them typically is extracted into about 14 components, which means more than 400 components needed to be categorized.
+If one step before it changes, such as we change the ICA algorithm, or the filter, we have to do it all over again

 # Potential Improvement

 As this is just a small project, there are many ways to improve this further.
 Some can be:
-- Add more fields to the data, such as gradiometer, ocular channel, EMG, ... to help filter the artifacts in the data
+- Add more fields to the data, such as ocular channel, EMG, ... to help filter the artifacts in the data
+- Add the recoding of the experiment, to see the if the subject talk, move, or have any particular movement that can affect the quality of EEG data
 - Try band-pass filter instead of high-pass filter
-- Try to add Norch filter
+- Try to use Norch filter
 - Experiment with other Wavelet family function, such as TODO:
-- Use other signal processing algorithms, such as SSP, TODO:
+- Use other signal processing algorithms, such as SSP, ASR, MSP, ...
 - Choose the ICA demonstrates the artifacts manually instead of automatically, since if we had domain knowledge, it could have been much better
 - Experiment with ARIMA family model
 - Use a more sophisticated DL architecture, such as LSTM, transformer, VGGNet, ...